scikit-hep/scikit-hep.github.io/pages/supported-python-versions.md

 Python 2 has reached [end of life as of January 1st, 2020][py2clock].
 No more code changes to fix bugs and security flaws will be made (the final 2.7 release was in April 2020).
-Pip, Packaging, manylinux2010, Numpy, IPython, Matplotlib, Pandas, and other major packages have already dropped support for Python 2, and many more packages have made a [pledge to do so][py3statement].
+Pip, Packaging, manylinux2010, NumPy, IPython, Matplotlib, Pandas, and other major packages have already dropped support for Python 2, and many more packages have made a [pledge to do so][py3statement].
 Supporting Python 2 makes API design weaker, static typing harder, and burns extra CI time and